nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

      - containerPort: 22
 ```

-The template has two kubernetes objects:
+The manifest has two kubernetes objects:
 - A headless Service, this service is used so that the Secondary Pods can connect to the primary one via SSH through a fixed DNS, this DNS will be "<service name>.<namespace name>.svc.cluster.local"  because the private IP of the primary Pod can change each time it is recreated.
 This service has no open port since is not required any communication from outside.
 - A Pod with the primary image of the Security Server Sidecar, as image tag we can choose between the "primary" or "primary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-kubernetes).
 The Pod defines two volumes, on for store the secret public key described in [4.2.4 Kubernetes Secrets](#424-kubernetes-secrets) and a volume to store the `etc/xroad` configuration, it is possible to choose between the volumes described in [4.2.3 Kubernetes Volumes](#423-kubernetes-volumes).